Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 LAMMPS uses this equation to update positions, according to a simple first order integration scheme known as the Euler-Maruyama method (basically, the Euler method).

 Both Langevin and Brownian dynamics can be used to correctly sample the NVT ensemble, but Brownian dynamics is preferred in our case since it allows us to take comparatively large time steps.
 Brownian dynamics is also sometimes called overdamped Langevin dynamics.
-This approiximation is valid for timesteps that satisfy $\Delta t \gg m_i/\gamma_i$.
+This approximation is valid for timesteps that satisfy $\Delta t \gg m_i/\gamma_i$.

 ### SMC looping and topoisomerases